Roberto Firmino does not want to leave Liverpool, seemingly dispelling any suggestion he could join Juventus.

 Sadio Mane also filled in centrally for much of last season, with Luis Diaz having taken up a place on the left, but the Senegal forward has now departed for Bayern Munich.

-With Jota sidelined through injury, Firmino – who scored just five league goals last season – started in Liverpool's Community Shield clash with Manchester City on Sunday (AEST), which the Reds went on to win 3-1.
+With Jota sidelined through injury, Firmino – who scored just five league goals last season – started in Liverpool's Community Shield clash with Manchester City on Saturday, which the Reds went on to win 3-1.

-Afterwards, Firmino said he has no intention of leaving Liverpool.
+Afterwards, Firmino told TNT Brazil he has no intention of leaving Liverpool.

 "I love this team, city and [the] fans," the 30-year-old said.
 "I'm here at Liverpool, and I want to stay, of course."